FHU/2023-os-memes/_posts/2023-03-02-ColtB-paging-intro-meme.md

 ---
-title:
+title: pfn meme
-author:
+author: Addison
-image:
+image: PFN_Meme.png
-chapter:
+chapter: 18
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+They are basically the same thing, they just have different names.